yu-ta-sato/city2graph/docs/source/installation.rst

 This installs the core functionality without PyTorch and PyTorch Geometric.

 .. warning::
     Conda distributions are deprecated for PyTorch and PyTorch Geometric due to limited demand and compatibility issues.
-We recommend using pip or Poetry for the most reliable installation experience.
+We recommend using pip or uv for the most reliable installation experience.

 With PyTorch (CPU)
 ----------------------